grantcko/granthall/README.md

 ## Bunny.net Integration

 ### Overview
 Bunny.net is used for video hosting, metadata management, and thumbnail handling.
-It provides a robust platform for serving video content efficiently.
+It providgstes a robust platform for serving video content efficiently.

 ### Video Structure
 Videos in Bunny.net are organized using metadata tags for efficient categorization and retrieval: